arumie/obsidian-medium-importer-plugin/README.md

 # Medium Importer

-This is a plugin for Obsidian (https://obsidian.md).

 ## What is Medium Importer?

-Medium Importer is a plugin for Obsidian that allows you to import your Medium articles into your Obsidian vault.
-The plugin uses the [Unofficial Medium API](https://mediumapi.com/) to fetch the articles and saves them as markdown files in your vault.
+Medium Importer allows you to import your Medium articles into your Obsidian vault.
+It uses the [Unofficial Medium API](https://mediumapi.com/) to fetch the articles and saves them as markdown files in your vault.

-**Note**: The plugin saves the API key in the Obsidian vault settings.
+**Note**: The API key for RapidAPI is saved in the Obsidian vault settings.
 Make sure to keep your API key safe.
 - If using Git plugin.
 Add .gitignore with `.obsidian/plugins/medium-importer/data.json` to the vault to avoid pushing the RapidAPI API key to your repository.

 ## How to use